XRPLF/xrpl-dev-portal/content/_snippets/data_types/address.md

 > **Note:** The XRP community has [proposed](https://github.com/xrp-community/standards-drafts/issues/6) an **X**-address format that "packs" a [destination tag](source-and-destination-tags.html) into the address.
 These addresses start with an `X` (for the mainnet) or a `T` (for the [testnet](parallel-networks.html)).
 Exchanges and wallets can use X-addresses to represent all the data a customer needs to know in one value.
 For more information, see the [X-address format site](https://xrpaddress.info/) and [codec](https://github.com/xrp-community/xrpl-tagged-address-codec).
 >
-> The XRP Ledger protocol only supports "classic" addresses natively, but [ripple-lib](rippleapi-reference.html), [Xpring SDK](https://xpring.io/docs), and many other tools support X-addresses too.
+> The XRP Ledger protocol only supports "classic" addresses natively, but [ripple-lib](rippleapi-reference.html), [RippleX Dev Kit](https://ripplex.io/docs), and many other tools support X-addresses too.

 {% if currentpage.md != "concept-accounts.md" %}
 For more information, see [Accounts](accounts.html) and [base58 Encodings](base58-encodings.html).